 The official currency in Bulgaria is the Bulgarian lev, abbreviated as BGN or LV (ЛВ in Cyrillic).
 The lev’s sub-unit is called stotinka, 100 stotinki equal 1 lev.

-Bulgarian lev has a fixed rate to the euro.
 Simply put, one lev equals 0.50 euros.
 It’s comfortable for visitors as dividing prices by 2 will practically give the Euro equivalent, but that’s just a rounded amount.
-The lev is officially pegged to the euro at the exchange rate of 1 EUR = 1.95583 BGN.
-That’s because in 1999 the exchange rate of the lev was fixed to the German mark at 1 lev = 1 mark.
-After the euro was introduced, the exchange rate remained fixed, but was adjusted to the euro at the ratio above, thus replacing the mark.
-This rate will be in place until Bulgaria joins the eurozone within a few years.
+The Bulgarian lev was fixed to the euro until 2020 at 1 EUR = 1.95583 BGN.
+The rate hasn’t changed since then and is expected to be in place (well, at least by the Bulgarian government) until Bulgaria joins the eurozone within a few years.
+However, some negative economic factors in the future may lead to a varying exchange rate.

 The following banknotes are currently (2021) in use: 5, 10, 20, 50, 100.
 The banknotes are increasing in size in the order of their nominal value.

 Coins in use are: 1, 2 levs; 1, 2, 5, 10, 20, 50 stotinki (BG: стотинки, this is the plural form, the singular is stotinka)

 Please note that the 2-lev banknote is not accepted from 1 January 2021, only the coin remains in use.
 1-lev notes are no longer in use either and are not accepted since 2016 as they have been replaced by the 1-lev coin.

 It is advised to have some levs upon arriving in Bulgaria.
 However, buying most of the levs for your trip in Bulgaria can save you some money.
 You will get much better rates in Bulgaria, especially if you have euros, British pounds or US dollars.